 Apartments, flats and smaller 2 Bed houses, that have a maximum of 10 average sized radiators (these days the average radiator size is 1.5kW per rad on a new build) and that have one bathroom.

-This lpg boiler fit inside a standard kitchen cupboard, being small and compact as you can see from the above detail.
+This lpg combi boiler will fit inside a standard kitchen cupboard, being small and compact as you can see from the above detail.

-This 24 kW lpg boiler will modulate down to 2.9 kW of output.
+This 24 kW lpg combi boiler will modulate down to 2.9 kW of output.

 Making the DHW performance the most looked at element of the boiler –